berkeley-stat244/spring-2025/howtos/installGit.md

 title: Installing Git
 ---

 Here are some instructions for installing Git on your computer.
-Git is the version control software we'll use in the course.
+You should use Git to manage your work on your final project.
+You may also want to use it for your problem set and presentation work.

 You can install Git by downloading and installing the correct binary from [here](http://git-scm.com/downloads).